 Riding this vehicle without wearing an approved helmet, eye protection and protective gear.
-On 2-UP models, passenger should also have an approved helmet with a rigid chin guard.
+Passenger should also have an approved helmet with a rigid chin guard.

 - Riding without an approved helmet increases the chances of a severe head injury or death in the event of an accident. - Riding without eye protection can result in an accident and increases the chances of a severe injury in the event of an accident. - Riding without protective gear increases the chances of severe injury in the event of an accident.